Leonie Cooper

 Leonie Alison Cooper (born 27 December 1959) is a British Labour & Co-operative Party politician.
-Since May 2016 she has represented Merton and Wandsworth on the London Assembly.
+Since May 2016, she has represented Merton and Wandsworth on the London Assembly.
 She has served as a Councillor on the Wandsworth London Borough Council since 2006, representing Latchmere 2006–10 and Furzedown ward from 2010 onwards.

 Background

-Cooper worked in the field of social housing, including as a Sustainability Manager for a large Housing group.
-Cooper is a Vice-President of the Putney and Roehampton Branch of the United Nations Association, and chairs the Wandsworth Co-op Party.
-She is active as a member of the Friends of Tooting Common, which she helped set up, and served as a Governor of Eardley Primary School 2010-17.
-A National Executive member since 2009, she previously served as a Co-Chair of the Socialist Environment and Resources Association (SERA), a socialist society affiliated to the Labour Party.
+Before her election to the London Assembly, Cooper worked in the field of social housing, including as a Sustainability Manager for a large Housing group.
+Cooper is a vice-president of the Putney and Roehampton Branch of the United Nations Association, and chairs the Wandsworth Co-op Party.
+She is active as a member of the Friends of Tooting Common, which she helped set up, and served as a Governor of Eardley Primary School from 2010–17.
+A National Executive member since 2009, she previously served as a co-chair of the Socialist Environment and Resources Association (SERA), a socialist society affiliated to the Labour Party.